May Bukas Pa (2009 TV series): Extension

-Merchandise
+Marketing

 In line with the show's immense popularity, various merchandise such as t-shirts, sandals, and other items were produced for children.

 Music

 Theme song

 The theme song of the religious drama with the same title was originally performed by Rico J. Puno.
 The first version is sung by Kyle Balili, and the second version is sung by Erik Santos.